ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 regard the response as a transient error.
 This attack can be detected using SCT Feedback, or an Auditor of Last Resort, as presented in
 {{blocking-policy-response}}.

+Both of these attack variants can be detected by CT auditors who have obtained a STH of a 'abnormal' view of the log.
+However, they may not be able to link the STH to any particular SCT or Certificate.
+This means that while the log misbehavior was successfully detected, the target of the attack was not identified.
+To assertively identify the target(s) of the attack, SCT Feedback is necessary.

 ## Dual-CA Compromise {#dual-ca-compromise}